 Could the same be said of the timing?
 I wondered whether, for all its impressive stagecraft and astonishing acting, the play’s moment has simply passed, at least for me.

-The day after I saw the play, I happened to be near 119 Liberty Street, the Lehman Brother’s first office in New York, occupied in 1860 after they moved from Alabama.
+The day after I saw the play, I happened to be near 119 Liberty Street, the address the play explicitly tells us was the Lehman Brother’s first office in New York, occupied in 1860 after they moved from Alabama.
 There is no 119 Liberty Street anymore, not that I could find.
 There is Four World Trade, an office building built in 2014, and a shopping mall with a Banana Republic.
 If 119 Liberty Street still existed, it would be down the block from the memorial for the destroyed World Trade Center, and directly across the street from Zuccotti Park, which was taken over by protesters in 2011 as part of the Occupy Wall Street movement against economic inequality.
 Not far away is the slave market established by the Common Council of New York City in 1711.
 The history of even a few blocks of the city suggests the many riveting stories one could put on stage, surely most effectively when the moment feels right for them.

 The Lehman Trilogy

 Written by Stefano Massini, adapted by Ben Power

 Directed by Sam Mendes

 at the Nederlander Theater, through January 2, 2022

 Running time: about three hours and 30 minutes including two intermissions